Blog

 Clear communication with barre students before and during class leads to more successful sessions:

-• Offer encouragement and motivation to clients throughout the workout
+• Encourage & Motivate – Offer continuous support and motivation throughout the workout.

 Giving students insights into what to expect allows them to prepare both physically and mentally.
 Fostering this communication keeps clients comfortable, motivated, and safe during the workout!